zenika-open-source/FAQ/docs/backing_services.md

 This variable is an API Key with the following operation access rights: `search`.
 You can create an API key on your [Algolia dashboard](https://www.algolia.com/dashboard): Go to "API Keys > All API keys"

-> Note: Because this key is available in the front-end, you should only give him the `search` access right for security reasons.
+> Note: Because this key is available in the front-end, you should only give it the `search` access right for security reasons.

 ## Auth0